 What is the integration of environmental, social, and governance ESG criteria?

-Incorporating ESG criteria involves the inclusion of environmental, social, and governance indicators in the assessment and decision-making practices for investments and business activities.
+Incorporating ESG criteria involves incorporating environmental, social, and governance indicators into the assessment and decision-making practices for investments and business activities.
 This acknowledges that these factors have a significant impact when considered alongside conventional financial analysis.

-Adopting this strategy provides a holistic appraisal of prospective risks and opportunities associated with potential investments or business decisions.
+Adopting this strategy enables a comprehensive assessment of prospective risks and opportunities associated with potential investments or business decisions.

 What is the role of GRC in ESG integration?

-GRC is essential for ESG integration as it aligns governance, risk management, and compliance with environmental and social objectives, enabling organizations to effectively manage risks and adhere to regulatory requirements.
+GRC is essential for ESG integration as it aligns governance, risk management, and compliance with environmental and social objectives, enabling organizations to manage risks and adhere to regulatory requirements effectively.

 This synergy is vital for sustainable business practices.